 1. Contactless Purchasing Options

 Fewer contacts mean fewer bacteria.
 People around the world began to think more about their health and avoid things that could harm them.
 That’s why contactless payment has become so popular all over the world.
-Self-service points in stores without traditional lines and cashiers, paying for goods immediately at the time of choosing them in offline stores, online shopping — all this became our reality in 2021.
-Although two or three years ago, a lot of people did not even think about this.
+Self-service points in stores without traditional lines and cashiers, paying for goods immediately at the time of choosing them in offline stores, online shopping—all this became our reality in 2021.
+Although two or three years ago, a lot of people did not even think about the potential growth of contactless card machines and similar equipment.
 Moreover, many customers understood that online shopping is a great opportunity to save money – thanks to the sites that offer various promo codes.
 For example, promocodius.com.
 If earlier residents of the USA and Europe used the services of this site (including the version of Promocodius for Scandinavian countries, namely Sweden) mainly before Black Friday, now they regularly look for profitable offers for all product groups all over the year — clothes, shoes, household appliances, cosmetics, goods for children and pets, etc.

 2. New Hobbies